SerCom-KC/cartoon-network-schedule/next-showings.md

 04:30PM The Amazing World of Gumball - The Name; The Extras
 05:00PM Ben 10 - Ben Again and Again
 05:15PM Craig of the Creek - The Curse
-05:30PM Craig of the Creek - The Final Book; Lost in the Sewer
+05:30PM Craig of the Creek - Lost in the Sewer; The Final Book
 06:00PM Ben 10 - King Koil
 07:00PM Ben 10 - The Charm Offensive
 07:15PM We Bare Bears - Icy Nights